daemon-labs-resources/docker-local-api/.github/pull_request_template.md

 ### Description

-Please summarize your changes and the issue they address.
+Please summarise your changes and the issue they address.
 Link the relevant issue number if one exists (e.g., `Fixes #123`).

 ### Motivation and Context